osumasum1/FinalDb/README.md

 ## [](https://github.com/osumasum1/FinalDB#kudos-service)Kudos Service

 Kudos service was developed with DropWizard and Java.
 It uses Cassandra.
-The following end-points were developed fot this service.
+The following end-points were developed for this service.

 -   POST /kudos/createkudo
 -   GET /kudos